About the origin of the Earth and the creatures that multiplied on it: a story of creation, destruction and regeneration.

 Belemnite Marls, east of Charmouth

-The belemnite Passaloteuthis bisulcata, HolzmadenThe Belemnite Marls are named after the dart- or torpedo-like cephalopods that inhabited the near-shore and mid-shelf waters of this time, the early Pliensbachian.
+The belemnite Passaloteuthis bisulcata, HolzmadenThe Belemnite Marls are named after the cephalopods that inhabited the near-shore and mid-shelf waters of this time, the early Pliensbachian.
 Their nearest living relatives are squid.
 They had a sharp beak, an ink sac, and ten arms projecting from their head.
 The arms were studded with hooks rather than suckers for catching prey.
-Calcitic bullet-shaped guards acted as a counterweight at the rear of the body, and after their bodies decayed, these alone remained as fossils of the whole animal.
-They are especially numerous in these marls.
+Calcitic bullet-shaped guards acted as a counterweight at the rear of the body.
+After their bodies decayed, these alone remained as fossils of the whole animal.
+Belemnites are especially numerous in these marls.

 Cyclicity in the Belemnite Marls